Draggie306/nottingham-cs-notes/Year 1/Semester 1/COMP1055/Networks 9 + 10 - Ethernet in Packets.md

 centred around one key idea: the packet will be sent eventually. there may be issues, but there will be systems in place to eventually send it correctly.

 ## ethernet
-we put data in packts to allow data to be multilexed across the network with data from other machines.
+we put data in packets to allow data to be multiplexed across the network with data from other machines.

 at the packet level (around level 2), it is connectionless

-frame is made of different sections as it is transmitted. voltage chaneges
+frame is made of different sections as it is transmitted. voltage changes

 ### make up of a frame
 There are three sections - the header, data, and error checking.